taejs/book-exploring-async-basics/src/introduction.md

 # Introduction

 **Don't block the event loop!
 Don't poll in a busy loop!
 Increase throughput!
 Use async I/O!
-Cuncurrency is not parallelism!**
+Concurrency is not parallelism!**

 You've most likely heard and read claims like these many times before, and maybe, at some point you've thought you understood everything